DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 ..
 TIP::
     To confirm the Connection has been created correctly select the Link by clicking on it.
-The Link is highlighted to denote selection and the Link information panel opens in the 'right hand panel' displaying the name of the `source_port_` and `sink_port_` associated with the Link.
+The Link is highlighted to denote selection and the Link information panel opens in the right hand panel displaying the name of the `source_port_` and `sink_port_` associated with the Link.

 Interrogating Link Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As with a `block_` a `link_` also possesses `attributes <attribute_>`.
-Unlike Block attributes however Link attributes cannot be pre-defined as we do not know which blocks are being linked by you in your Design - so there is no default specification to guide your Link definition.
+A `link_` does not possess attributes of its own, but selecting it within a `layout_` displays information about its `source_port_` origin and `sink_port_` target in the right-hand panel of the user interface.

 To interrogate the attributes associated with the Link you have created:

     #.
 Hover over the Link of interest.
 The Link changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Link.
-A Link Information Panel open in the 'right-hand panel' of the user interface.
+A Link Information Panel open in the right-hand panel of the user interface.

-The Link Information Panel contains the names of the `source_port_` and `sink_port_` at each end of the Link.

 ..
 CAUTION::
     It is possible to modify the Source and Sink associated with the Link from the Link Information Panel.
-Do so cautiously as this will change how blocks are connected in the overall Design without any acknwledgement that a change has occurred.
+Do so cautiously as this will change how blocks are connected in the overall Design without any acknowledgement that a change has occurred.

 Removing a Link
 ^^^^^^^^^^^^^^^